neurobagel/documentation/docs/infrastructure.md

     We recommend using GraphDB if these restrictions are not a blocker.

 === "Stardog"

+    **Note: Stardog no longer provides free academic licenses.
+    The below instructions are deprecated and shown only for legacy reasons.**

     Stardog has a free, annually renewable license for academic use.
     In order to make a separate deployment of Neurobagel,